 I do hope that if you are ever in South Wales, you will go and see Veddw House Garden for yourself.
 It’s open to the public on Sunday’s from 2-5pm June-August.
 And whilst you are visiting you may as well take a look at some other wonderful Welsh gardens.
 There is a fabulous book available (which features Veddw among others) called Discovering Welsh Gardens by Stephen Anderton, photographs by Charles Hawes.

-I’d like to thank Anne for taking the time for the interview, especially as she’s facing a deadline for her new book ‘The Bad-Tempered Gardener’ for Frances Lincoln, which should be available early next year.
+I’d like to thank Anne for taking the time for the interview, especially as she’s facing a deadline for her new book ‘The Bad-Tempered Gardener’ for Frances Lincoln.

 If you can get a good understanding of how garden design works, then creating your own fabulous garden is definitely achievable.
 I hope seeing Charles and Anne’s garden has inspired you to tackle your own garden in a creative and thought-provoking way.
 Gardens can be so much more than just a place to put the shed, you don’t need to be an expert to do it but you do need knowledge.